Anglet

 Anglet ([ɑ̃ɡlɛt]; [aŋˈɡlet], Angelu [aŋɡelu]) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of southwestern France.

 Anglet lies in the traditional province of Labourd of the Northern Basque Country while its inhabitants have traditionally spoken Gascon (Occitan).

-The inhabitants of the commune are known as Angloys or Angloyes (or Angeluar in Basque).

 Geography

 Location

 Anglet commune is part of the urban area of Bayonne-Anglet-Biarritz (B.A.B.) located south-west of the city and part of the Basque province of Labourd.
 The commune is 10% covered with pine forests, including those of Pignada, Lazaretto, and Chiberta.
 The sandy coast starts 200 km north at the Pointe de Grave on the shore of the estuary of the Gironde and ends in Anglet.
 It is punctuated by numerous seawalls cutting the shore.
 At Anglet the outline of the public maritime domain has been updated and a coastal reserve 40 m wide has been observed since 1978.
 With its many bays and inlets this area is a laboratory for monitoring techniques for studying coastal erosion.

 The Anglet coast is about 4.5 km long and has 11 beaches from north to south: